giorgioditizio/APTs-database/neo4j_db/README.md

 #### APT
 This node represents an APT we considered in the analysis.
 - ***labels*** contains the type of APT.
-For example, possible values are activist, criminal, crime-syndicate 33 , nation-state, etc.
+For example, possible values are activist, criminal, crime-syndicate, nation-state, etc.
 - ***name*** contains the name of the threat group as in MITRE Att\&ck.
 - ***description*** contains a short description of the group.
 - ***goals*** contains the goals of the APT.
 For example, financial gain, espionage, and sabotage.

 #### Country
-This node represents a country in which an APT is allegedly to have origin/location according to the resources consulted.
+This node represents a country in which an APT is allegedly to have origin according to the resources consulted.
 - ***name*** contains the name of the Country.

 #### Alias